fanksin/react-tilemap/README.md

 There are only two types of trees, each worth differents amount of points with different growth rates.
 However, the framework to integrate more tree variations and ground decoration exists to expand upon.

-Additionally, the tilemap size is adjustment in realtime.
+Additionally, the tilemap size is adjustable in realtime.

 ![Image of Forest Simulator running in the browser](https://i.imgur.com/wmlVKEt.png)